unidoc/unioffice/CLA.md

-Thank you for your interest in contributing to gooxml ("We" or "Us").
+Thank you for your interest in contributing to unioffice ("We" or "Us").

 The purpose of this contributor agreement ("Agreement") is to clarify and document the rights granted by contributors to Us.